Competitive Grant Opportunities

 Black Community Fund (BCF) grants provide support to enhance the socio-economic aspects of the African-American community in the Greater Kansas City area.

-Established as a fund at the Greater Kansas City Community Foundation by the Hall Family Foundation in 1983, the Black Community Fund has been investing in the African-American community in Greater Kansas City for over 30 years.
-The Black Community Fund became an affiliate of the Greater Kansas City Community Foundation in 2007.
+Established as a fund at the Greater Kansas City Community Foundation by the Hall Family Foundation in 1983, the Black Community Fund has been investing in Black and African-American communities in Greater Kansas City for over 35 years.

 The Eastland Giving Circle (EGC) is a group of philanthropic and civic-minded individuals dedicated to making a substantive impact to the wellbeing of the eastern Jackson County, Missouri area through a yearly donation.

-Founded in 1987, the Harvest Ball Society (HBS) has become the largest single fundraising event devoted exclusively to raising funds for charities serving the Northland.
+Founded in 1987, the Harvest Ball Society (HBS) has become the largest, not-for-profit organization devoted exclusively to raising funds for charities in the Northland.
 Since its inception 30 years ago, the Harvest Ball Society has distributed over 7 million dollars to many different deserving agencies.
-Proceeds from the 2017 fundraising activities will be distributed to charitable agencies providing programs and services that stabilize, strengthen, and enrich the lives of Northland (Clay, Platte and Ray County) residents.
-HBS will award grants to approximately thirty organizations.

 Organized in 2002, Heartland Utilities for Energy Efficiency (HUEE) is a vehicle for participating electric and gas utilities to advance a mission for the public good "Promote energy efficiency in the Greater Kansas City marketplace through energy education, resources and actions to help assure a secure energy future for area residents”.
 As such, it is one of the only dues-paying local utility collaborative in the nation working together on residential energy efficiency issues.
 In furtherance of this mission, member utilities contribute staff time to HUEE and charitable dollars to the “Energy Efficiency Education Fund” established at the Greater Kansas City Community Foundation.